vintasoftware/github-metrics/README.md

 `--exclude-authors`: Will exclude all PRs created by the listed authors.
 This argument must list usernames separated by a comma.
 Example: `--exclude_authors=pantoja,github_username,other_username`

+`--filter-authors`: Will take into consideration only the PRs created by the authors in this list.
+This argument must list usernames separated by a comma.
+Example: `--exclude_authors=pantoja,github_username,other_username`

 `--include-hotfixes`: Will include all hotfixes in the metric calculation.
 By default, this value is false.

 `--exclude-weekends`: Will exclude weekend time from time metrics (time to merge, time to open, time to review).